United States Army Corrections Command: History

 Command, U.S. Army Forces Command, U.S. Army Europe, and U.S. Forces Korea.

 On 2 October 2007, the US Army Corrections Command (ACC) was established as a Field Operating Agency (FOA) under the Operational Control of the United States Army Provost Marshal General, Department of the Army.
-It is headquartered in Arlington, Virginia.
+It was then headquartered in Arlington, Virginia.

+In April 2023, ACC was established as a Direct Reporting Unit (DRU) to Headquarters, Department of the Army.
+Its headquarters was moved to Fort Leavenworth, KS.

 The Army Corrections Command exercises command and control, operational oversight, and support of the ACS.
-ACS facilities are located at the following installations: Fort Leavenworth, Fort Lewis, Coleman Barracks USAREUR, and Camp Humphreys USFK.
+ACS facilities are located at the following installations: Fort Leavenworth, Joint Base Lewis-McChord, Sembach Kaserne USAREUR, and Camp Humphreys USFK.

 The Assistant Secretary of the Army (Manpower and Reserve Affairs) (ASA) (M&RA) exercises Army Secretary oversight for Army Corrections, parole and clemency functions.

 ACC will standardize, eliminate command layers and streamline corrections operations across the Army.